-Children/teens ages 11-14 are working on understanding what it means to act responsibly.
+Teens ages 15-19 are working on understanding their emerging adult identity and what it means to act responsibly.
 Making responsible decisions can involve identifying problems, analyzing situations, solving problems, and considering the ethical implications or consequences of choices.
-Such an important skill takes a lot of planning and practice for a parent or those in a parenting role to teach and many opportunities for a child/teen to try out and redo before it is mastered.
+Such an important skill takes a lot of planning and practice for a parent or those in a parenting role to teach and many opportunities for a teen to try out and redo before it is mastered.